senecajs/seneca-transport/README.md

    * _msgprefix_: a string to prefix to topic names so that they are namespaced
    * _callmax_: the maximum number of in-flight request/response messages to cache
-   * _msgidlen: length of the message indentifier string
+   * _msgidlen_: length of the message indentifier string

 These can be set within the top-level _transport_ property of the main Seneca options tree: